SimonJMurphy/smurfmeister.github.com/index.markdown

 Ongoing projects include:

-* Investigating the chemically peculiar stars in the delta Scuti instability strip; and
+* Investigating the chemically peculiar stars in the delta Scuti instability strip;
-* Case studies of individual delta Scuti stars.
+* Case studies of individual delta Scuti stars; and
+* Extending the number of known lambda Bootis stars.
 =--

 Previous publications are collected under the [Research](/research) tab on the top-right of the page.